A Student's Guide

 PDF question-answering is bounded

-@vustSummaryBot's 'Ask about this PDF' is 3 questions per document at 1 spark each, inside a 30-minute window that asking does not extend, text PDFs only (no OCR on scans), and roughly 50 pages max.
+@vustSummaryBot's 'Ask about this PDF' is 3 questions per document at 1 Balance each, inside a 30-minute window that asking does not extend, text PDFs only (no OCR on scans), and roughly 50 pages max.
 Plan your three questions before you start.

 Search cites, Council compares